PatrickLouys/no-framework-tutorial/12-frontend.md

 I don't know about you, but I don't like to work on a site that looks two decades old.
 So let's improve the look of our little application.

-This is not a frontend tutorial, so we'll just [pure](http://purecss.io/) and call it a day.
+This is not a frontend tutorial, so we'll just use [pure](http://purecss.io/) and call it a day.

 First we need to change the `Layout.html` template.
 I don't want to waste your time with HTML and CSS, so I'll just provide the code for you to copy paste.